oblio360/hearthstone-blog/_posts/2016-01-08-playing-raptor-rogue.md

 * <a href="http://www.hearthpwn.com/cards/12175-piloted-sky-golem">Piloted Sky Golem</a> - great body, great
   deathrattle, it's probably the best card that was no included in the deck; I favored Sylvanas as Sylvanas is stronger against control decks.
+* <a href="http://www.hearthpwn.com/cards/27215-sir-finley-mrrgglton">Sir Finley Mrrgglton</a> - the Rogue hero power is
+  not that useful in this zooish deck after early game so swapping it for a better one is strong.
+* <a href="http://www.hearthpwn.com/cards/27214-brann-bronzebeard">Brann Bronzebeard</a> - there are a lot of
+  battlecries in this deck so Brann is a strong contender; it can either beef up your Argus taunt or give you more reach for lethal.
+* <a href="http://www.hearthpwn.com/cards/498-cairne-bloodhoof">Cairne Bloodhoof</a> - useful against more grindy,
+  control oriented decks.
-* <a href="http://www.hearthpwn.com/cards/12187-sneeds-old-shredder">Sneed's Old Shredder</a> - big deathrattle, great
+* <a href="http://www.hearthpwn.com/cards/525-bloodmage-thalnos">Bloodmage Thalnos</a> - fills almost the same role as
-  in a grindy meta; can be used instead of a Sludge Belcher.
+  Loot Hoarder but provides extra spell power for your nukes; situationally better than Loot Hoarder.
 * <a href="http://www.hearthpwn.com/cards/74-acidic-swamp-ooze">Acidic Swamp Ooze</a> - the dreaded weapon killer, this
   time used by a Rogue that doesn't rely on weapons :smile:; useful for metas where weapons are extremely abundant.
 * <a href="http://www.hearthpwn.com/cards/12227-antique-healbot">Antique Healbot</a> - great in a meta with a lot of
   aggression through spells or hero powers (Hunter, mostly); generally great for leveling as most of the sub-level 10 decks are very aggressive.
+* <a href="http://www.hearthpwn.com/cards/385-sap">Sap</a> - Sap can be a great choice for a more-tempo oriented play-style.
+* <a href="http://www.hearthpwn.com/cards/12187-sneeds-old-shredder">Sneed's Old Shredder</a> - big deathrattle, great
+  in a grindy meta; can be used instead of a Sludge Belcher.

 ## Cards which have been intentionally excluded

 * All Rogue weapon buffs and <a href="http://www.hearthpwn.com/cards/244-blade-flurry">Blade Flurry</a> - you live and
   die by your minions, not spells; weapon buffs will slow down this game plan while Blade Flurry without them is useless since using it on a naked dagger is too weak.
 * <a href="http://www.hearthpwn.com/cards/513-leper-gnome">Leper Gnome</a> - doesn't trade well with anything and this
   is not a pure aggro deck; think of this deck more like Midrange Zoo than Aggro Zoo.
 * <a href="http://www.hearthpwn.com/cards/386-harvest-golem">Harvest Golem</a> - the main body doesn't trade up while
   the deathrattle doesn't make up for this weakness.
+* <a href=http://www.hearthpwn.com/cards/7740-baron-rivendare">Baron Rivendare</a> - Baron Rivendare isn't threatening
+  enough when played on its own and the extra proccing of deathrattles doesn't help much as this deck can already fill the board reliably.

 ## Game plan